RSyombua/my-first/README.md

  I will be writting on bioinformatics workshop held from 23rd jan to 27th jan 2023.

 Day one.
-installation of tools .
+installation of tools
-Git bash
+git bash
-R studio
+r studio

 Day two.
+Introduction to shell.
-command line
+command line.

+Day three.
+installation of git hub.